 We report our direct emissions (Scope 1) and indirect emissions (Scope 2) as defined by the IPIECA/API/IOGP Petroleum Industry Guidelines for Reporting Greenhouse Gas Emissions on an operated basis.
 We calculate Scope 1 direct emissions from U.S. facilities using EPA’s Greenhouse Gas Mandatory Reporting Rule.
-We calculate emissions in our facilities in Equatorial Guinea using the API Compendium of Greenhouse Gas Emissions Methodologies for the Oil and Gas Industry.
+We calculate emissions from our facilities in Equatorial Guinea using the API Compendium of Greenhouse Gas Emissions Methodologies for the Oil and Gas Industry.
 Our Scope 2 indirect emissions are calculated based on purchased electricity consumption using EPA’s eGrid (Emissions & Generation Resource Integrated Database) emission factors.

-- ᵃ Greenhouse gas (GHG) carbon dioxide equivalent (CO₂e) emissions are based on carbon dioxide, methane and nitrous oxide from Marathon Oil-operated facilities only
+- ᵃ Greenhouse gas (GHG) carbon dioxide equivalent (CO₂e) emissions are based on carbon dioxide, methane and nitrous oxide from Marathon Oil-operated facilities only.

-- ᵇ Permian asset acquired in 2017
+- ᵇ Permian asset acquired in 2017.

-- ᶜ UK assets divested in 2019
+- ᶜ UK assets divested in 2019.

-- ᵃ Permian asset acquired in 2017
+- ᵃ Permian asset acquired in 2017.

-- ᵇ UK assets divested in 2019
+- ᵇ UK assets divested in 2019.

 Emissions Reduction Strategies